 "Location, location, location" applies to more than housing.
 Where you live can help or hinder your ability to make ends meet.

 "It depends on demographics and individual circumstances," says Walter Molony of the National Association of Realtors.
 "For those relocating for a job, the job is the deciding factor.
 However, taxes would possibly have some influence on your choice when you're retiring."

 A myriad of taxes -- property, license, state and local sales, property, inheritance, estate and excise taxes on gasoline -- eat away at your disposable income.
 Weighing the tax landscape against your financial picture lets you stretch your dollars.

 The biggest tax ticket citizens face after paying the Internal Revenue Service is the one their state presents.
 Forty-one states and the District of Columbia levy a personal income tax.

-A comparison of 2012 tax rates compiled by the Federation of Tax Administrators ranks Hawaii as the top taxer with an 11 percent maximum state income tax rate.
-Second-place California's top rate hits 9.3 percent, unless you make more than $1 million and have to pay 10.3 percent.
+A comparison of 2015 tax rates compiled by the Federation of Tax Administrators ranks California as the top taxer with a 12.3 percent rate, unless you make more than $1 million and have to pay 13.3 percent.

 Each of these states has a personal income tax floor, deductions, exemptions, credits and varying definitions of taxable income that determine what a citizen actually pays.
 The 10 highest income tax states on the FTA's 2012 list were: